YVtils/YVtils-SMP/README.md

 `/mm removeMultiple`

 - MultiMine Blocks
-- Add/Remove multiple blocks at once with a contaimer in your hand
+- Add/Remove multiple blocks at once with a container in your hand

 ![MultiMine](./readme-assets/MultiMine.gif)
 ![MultiMine](./readme-assets/MultiMine2.gif)